opencv/opencv/doc/tutorials/introduction/clojure-java/clojure-dev-intro.rst

       0, 0, 0, 0, 0, 5, 0, 0, 0, 0]
     nil

-    NOTE 6: If you are accustomed to a functional language all those abused and mutating nouns are going to irritate your preference for verbs.
+If you are accustomed to a functional language all those abused and mutating nouns are going to irritate your preference for verbs.
 Even if the CLJ interop syntax is very handy and complete, there is still an impedance mismatch between any OOP language and any FP language (bein Scala a mixed paradigms programming language).

 To exit the REPL type ``(exit)``, ``ctr-D`` or ``(quit)`` at the REPL prompt.